FilippoOlivo/SSM/results_description.md

 | Transformer    | 44.77 | 66.57 | 82.49 |
 | LSTM           | 39.61 | 45.82 | 55.4  |

 As we can see from both the table and the figure, the GPU utilization is quite low for all the models except S6, its Mamba version the Transformers model.
 Moreover, the introduction of Mamba always leads to an increase of the GPU utilization.

-The S4 model is the one that uses the least amount of GPU computational power: this results, combined the huge computational times confirm the inefficiency of the S4 model.
-As the sequence length increases, the GPU utilization increases for all the models.
+The S4 model exhibits the lowest GPU usage, which, combined with its long training times, highlights its computational inefficiency.
+Furthermore, GPU utilization increases with longer sequence lengths across all models, reflecting the growing computational demands.